 This summer bloomer is impeccably beautiful with its stems full of white, pink or purple flowers that can reach up to 60 cm in height.
 It enjoys full direct sunlight and high humidity climates.

-This flower prefers regular watering but you might leave the soil to get a bit dry between the rounds.
+These vibrant flowers prefer regular watering but you might leave the soil to get a bit dry between the rounds.
 Its beautiful bell-shaped flowers can significantly contribute to a real garden paradise.

 Passiflora (passion flowers) is a beautiful flower which blooms in different colors, including yellow, white, purple, blue or red during the whole summer period.
 Each flower opens in the morning and lasts only one day but it’s easily replaced by others.

 Passiflora is a perennial which grows relatively fast, prefers humid climates, direct sunlight and regular watering, especially during the blooming period.
-We advise you to pulverize the leaves during the summer when it is too hot but not when the flower is exposed to direct sunlight as it might burn (you can do it in the evening).
+We advise you to pulverize the deep green leaves during the summer when it is too hot but not when the flower is exposed to direct sunlight as it might burn (you can do it in the evening).

 This bush-like plant can reach up to 150 cm of height and be full of purple flowers from July to September.
 It enjoys places with indirect sunlight, relative humidity, and regular watering during the blooming period.